-Finding 1903.
-Deficiencies Noted in External Aught Reports.
-The POINT revened the Reports for 2017 and 2018 for all solunteers in common and the Reports for 2017 and 2018 for all solunteers in common and the Reports for 2017 and 2018 for all solunteers in common and the Reports for 2017 and 2018 for all solunteers in common and the Reports for 2017 and 2018 for all solunteers in common and the Reports for 2017 and 2018 for all solunteers in common and the Reports for 2017 and 2018 for all solunteers in common and the Reports for a solution and the Repo Audit Reports.
+2019-00000003 Office of ive Services Finding GRAD.
+Deficiencies like list in Leternal report for 2017 and 2018 for all volume reports for 2019 for all volume reports for 2017 and 2018 for all volume report for and volume r JPOIG # Report Name Finding Avoidable Costs Fraud Funds-at-Risk Potential Economic Loss Prevented Questioned Costs Waste - Abuse Revenues Generated Recovered 2019-00000003 Office of Fire Services, the fast Bank Consolidated Fire Department, and the the asynthese for the operations of the construction of the office of Fire Services, budget: The Fire Detrivation The Salence of Fire Services, budget: The Salence of Fire Services are contained The Salence of Fire Services are solitie of Fire Services and the East Bank Consolidated Fire Services and the Ea 2019-000000003 Audit Reports.
 The JPOIG reviewed the publicly available, external annual audit reports for 2017 and 2018 for all volunteer fire companies.
-The Finance Department confirmed receipt of the current annual Misalignment.
-The JPOIG review of budgets for the Office of Fire Services, the East Bank Consolidated Fire Department, and the 7 districts overseeing the volunteer fire companies revealed: - The Fire Districts which fund the volunteer fire companies revealed: - The Fire Districts which fund the volunteer fire companies do not contribute to the Office of Fire Services budget; - The Hazardous Materials Division revenue and expenses are contained within the East Bank Consolidated Fire Department's budget, while the operations and administration is assigned to Office of Fire Services and administration is assigned to Office of Fire Services and the East Bank Consolidated Fire Department's budget of Fire Services and the East Bank Consolidated Fire Department's the Department that the department which implies that the department would have its own salary budget, with Administrative salaries being fully reflective of total cost; and - The Office of Fire Services is organized and budgeted as a General Fund Department, when the nature of its operation lends itself to a Special Revenue Services fire companies.
+The Finance Department confirmed receipt of the current annual external audit reports from the volunteer fire companies.
 However, the Office of Fire Services did not collect or review the volunteer fire companies' annual external audit reports.
 A significant number (12 of 13) of the external audit reports noted one or more operational and internal control deficiencies, which were not addressed nor remedied.
-9-000000003 Finding #05: Ordinance and Budget Misalignment.
-The JPOIG review of budgets for the Office of Fire Services, the East Bank Consolidated Fire Department, and the 7 districts overseeing the volunteer fire companies revealed: • The Fire Districts which fund the volunteer fire companies do not contribute to the Office of Fire Services budget; • The Hazardous Materials Division revenue and expenses are contained within the East Bank Consolidated Fire Department's budget, while the operations and administration is assigned to Office of Fire Services; • The salaries for the key management and staff are split between Office of Fire Services and the East Bank Consolidated Fire Department; • Training center staff costs are split between Office of Fire Services and the East Bank Consolidated Fire Department; • The enabling ordinance establishes the Office of Fire Services and its positions as a stand-alone department, which implies that the department would have its own salary budget, with Administrative salaries being fully reflective of total cost; and • The Office of Fire Services is organized and budgeted as a General Fund Department, when the nature of its operation lends itself to a Special Revenue
+Misalignment.
+The JPOIG review of budgets for the Office of Fire Services, the East Bank Consolidated Fire Department, and the 7 districts overseeing the volunteer fire companies revealed: • The Fire Districts which fund the volunteer fire companies do not contribute to the Office of Fire Services budget; • The Hazardous Materials Division revenue and expenses are contained within the East Bank Consolidated Fire Department's budget, while the operations and administration is assigned to Office of Fire Services; • The salaries for the key management and staff are split between Office of Fire Services and the East Bank Consolidated Fire Department; • Training center staff costs are split between Office of Fire Services and the East Bank Consolidated Fire Department; • The enabling ordinance establishes the Office of Fire Services and its positions as a stand-alone department, which implies that the department would have its own salary budget, with Administrative salaries being fully reflective of total cost; and • The Office of Fire Services is organized and budgeted as a General Fund Department, when the nature of its operation lends itself to a Special Revenue 2019-00000004 2010-00000